glenaldinlim/sgp-iot/README.md

 Soon Will Update

 ## Development Environment
-This Project is develop with MicroPython (Firmware version: 1.17) as a Programming Language, Thonny as IDE, Firebase as Database and ReactJS/NextJS as web framework
+This Project is develop with MicroPython (Firmware version: 1.17) as a Programming Language, Thonny as IDE, Firebase as Database and ReactJS/NextJS as web framework.
+You can visit the web repo's at [SGP IOT - Web](https://github.com/glenaldinlim/sgp-iot-web)

 ## How to Use
 1. Install CH340 Driver and Thonny IDE in your PC